BRIEF HISTORY OF UNIVERSITY OF THE VISUAL AND PERFORMING ARTS

 ‘Laurette’ by S. Chandrajeewa – 2013

-In 1953, the Government Institute of Arts was renamed as the ‘Government School of Fine Arts’ and was announced as an independent Department under the Ministry of Education.
-It provided teaching facilities for drawing, painting, sculpture, crafts, music and dance.
-All disciplines – painting, sculpture, craft, music and dance – were conducted at Horton Place, Colombo 7, premises .
-However, music and dance courses were shifted to Albert Crescent at Colombo 07, due to lack of space.
+In 1953, the Government Institute of Arts was renamed as the Government School of Fine Arts whereby it became an independent Department under the Ministry of Education.
+It provided teaching facilities for drawing, painting, sculpture, crafts, music and dance courses.
+All disciplines – painting, sculpture, craft, music and dance – were taught at the Horton Place premises .
+However, the music and dance courses were subsequently shifted to a new premise in Albert Crescent, Colombo 07, due to the lack of space.
 J.D.A.
 Perera was the first principal of the Government School of Fine Arts.
-Painter David Paynter was the second principal (1900-1975) of the school followed by the painter Stanly Abeysinghe (1914-1994).
-At the beginning, the medium of instruction for all the visual art subjects at the Government College of Fine Arts was English.
+Painter David Paynter was the second principal (1900-1975) of the school; he was succeeded by veteran painter Stanly Abeysinghe (1914-1994).
+At the beginning, the medium of instruction for all visual arts subjects at the Government College of Fine Arts was English.
 Its founder, J.D.A.
-Perera, commenced a Department of Sinhala after 1952 to conduct art courses in Sinhala medium.
+Perera, commenced a Department of Sinhala in 1952 to conduct art courses in Sinhala medium.
 He recruited local art teachers and artisans as lecturers for this purpose.
 In 1960, the Government College of Fine Arts was again renamed as the ‘Sri Lanka National Institute of Arts’ under the Ministry of Cultural Affairs.
-In 1965, the arts and crafts section at the Horton Place, Colombo 7, was upgraded as an independent college, named as ‘Government College of Arts and Crafts’ under the Ministry of Education.
-The veteran painter Stanley Abeysinghe was appointed as the Principal of the Government College of Arts and Crafts.
-The music section was upgraded as the ‘Government College of Music’ and veteran musician Lionel Edirisinghe (1913-1988) was appointed as its Principal.
-The dance section was also upgraded as the ‘Government College of Dance and Ballet’ and veteran dancer Panibharatha (1920-2006) was appointed as its Principal.
+Five years later, the arts and crafts section at the Horton Place, Colombo 7, was upgraded as an independent college, named as the Government College of Arts and Crafts under the Ministry of Education.
+Stanley Abeysinghe was appointed as the Principal of the Government College of Arts and Crafts.
+Consequently, the music section was upgraded and renamed as the ‘Government College of Music’ and veteran musician Lionel Edirisinghe (1913-1988) was appointed as its Principal.
+The dance section also got upgraded whereby it became known as the ‘Government College of Dance and Ballet’ .
+Veteran dancer S. Panibharatha (1920-2006) was appointed as its Principal.